+What you must pay when you get Services that are covered for you these services a pump), and supplies (for example, tubing and catheters).
 20% of the total cost for Medicarecovered home infusion therapy.

-Chapter 4.
-Medical Benefits Chart (what is covered and what you pay)

-- Patient training and education not otherwise covered under the durable medical equipment benefit - Remote monitoring

-Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier
+Covered services include, but are not limited to: • Professional services, including nursing services, furnished in accordance with the plan of care • Patient training and education not otherwise covered under the durable medical equipment benefit • Remote monitoring • Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier